openlookeng/hetu-core/hetu-docs/en/develop/event-listener.md

 # Event Listener

-openLooKeng supports custom event listeners that are invoked for the following
+openLooKeng supports custom event listeners that are invoked for the following events:
-events:

 -   Query creation
 -   Query completion (success or failure)
 -   Split completion (success or failure)

 This functionality enables development of custom logging, debugging and performance analysis plugins.
-In a openLooKeng cluster, only a single event listener plugin can be active at a time .
+In a openLooKeng cluster, only a single event listener plugin can be active at a time.

 ## Implementation